 Life is beautiful not because of the things we see or do.
 Life is beautiful because of the people we meet.
 The people of Nagaland have made me feel like family.
 After our lunch at the Hornbill Festival, they drive me to different places around Kisama village.
 It turns out to be a special evening for me in Nagaland.
 I remember the moment when they take me to a hill to have coffee.
 We sit for a long time there and sing Hindi movie songs with hot coffee.
 At that moment it feels like I am at home with my people.
 They all start forcing me to spend my rest days in Nagaland with them in their house and I can no longer stay at my guest house.

 They Are Waiting For Me

 Next morning a car comes to pick me from my guest house.
 They talk to the guest house owner and pick me from there.
 For the next few days, I belong to a Kohima house.
 I don’t know the name of that place.

 From morning to afternoon, we roam around various places in Nagaland.
-I taste a lot of authentic Naga food, which are not usually found in any restaurant, only made at Naga home.
-They never miss keeping my only request of one cup tea in the morning.
-They request their Bengali neighbours for that tea.
+I taste a lot of authentic Naga food, which is not usually found in any restaurant, only made at Naga home.
+They never miss keeping my only request of one cup of tea in the morning.
+They request their Bengali neighbors for that tea.
 I don’t know how to say thank you to them.
 Every night we go to parties at hidden places in Nagaland.
 One night I pay our food bills secretly.
 But as they find out, they request me not to insult their culture.
 I feel ashamed.
 At that moment I don’t know what to say to them.

 On the day of my return, they insist on driving me from Kohima to Dimapur.
 Kohima to Dimapur it’s around 4hr journey.
 I can’t let that happen.
 And somehow I manage to convince them.
 I already have my bus ticket from Kohima.
 I still remember when they come to see me off at the bus stand, we all group hugged.
 They say that next year too they will wait for me.